 The basic principle to be adopted is that subjectmatter has not been made available to the public by use or in any other way if there is an express or tacit agreement on secrecy which has not been broken.

 In order to establish whether there is a tacit agreement, the division must consider the particular circumstances of the case, especially whether one or more parties had an objectively recognisable interest in maintaining secrecy.
 Important aspects in this regard are, inter alia, the commercial relationship between the parties (e.g. parent company and subsidiary, good faith and trust, joint venture or ordinary commercial transaction) and the exact object of the purported secrecy agreement (e.g. test specimens or parts for serial production).

 A party alleging that subject-matter was not made publicly available due to an express or tacit agreement on secrecy must substantiate and, if contested, prove this allegation.
 A party alleging that an undisputed or proven agreement on secrecy was broken must substantiate and, if contested, prove this allegation.

-European Patent Office, Guidelines for Examination in the EPO, Part G IV-7.2.2 (Nov.
-2017).4
+European Patent Office, Guidelines for Examination in the European Patent Office, Part G IV-7.2.2 (Nov.
+2017).5 Thus, both the EPC and the European patent guidelines limit prior art to information that is known to the public.